Apply for an appeal

 - Orders can’t be enforced while an appeal is in progress

-Either party can appeal to the District Court within 28 days from the date of the Tribunal order.
+Either party can appeal to the District Court within 20 working days from the date of the Tribunal order.

 How to appeal